Optional Glucose Alarms

 Note: You must accept the app's permission request for Critical Alerts to use this feature.
 You can also enable the Critical Alerts setting directly from the app's notification settings.

-There are some things you can do to make sure you don't miss any glucose alarms:
+There are some things you can do to make sure you don't miss any glucose alerts:

 Keep the smartphone's Bluetooth on

-Make sure your phone is within 20 feet of you at all times, unobstructed
+Make sure your phone is within 6 meters of you at all times, unobstructed

-Do not force close the FreeStyle LibreLink app - let it run in the background
+Do not force close the LibreLink app - let it run in the background

 What to do if you receive a signal loss alarm